-I suggest we old people have become invisible as we head down the final path of existence.
-Maybe, it’s more of the luck of the draw — if you’re lucky enough to be not invisible, then that’s the way it should be, but if you feel the complete opposite, well that’s not good.
+We, old people, have become invisible as we head down the final path of existence.
+Maybe it’s more of the luck of the draw — if you’re lucky enough to be not invisible, then that’s the way it should be, but if you feel the complete opposite, well, that’s not good.

 Sometimes, I wonder if that is what happened to me.

-Then we begin to grow and all eyes are upon us as we jump on our first three-wheeler, but by the time we are given the keys to our first car, if we are lucky enough to be the benefactor of such a happy day, there is a chance the first signs of us feeling invisible may occur.
+Then we begin to grow, and all eyes are upon us as we jump on our first three-wheeler.
+Soon, we are given the keys to our first car.

-And then one day someone starts talking about a silver-sneaker program and it is time for us to retire early.
-Or we continue with the rat race for a few more years until someone mentions cataracts and we quickly get the dictionary out to see what that ailment is.
+And then one day, someone starts talking about a silver-sneaker program, and it is time for us to retire early.
+Or we continue the rat race for a few more years until someone mentions cataracts, and we quickly pull out the dictionary to see what that ailment is.

-By this time we are becoming more invisible.
-We may need a ride for goodness sake.
+By this time, we are becoming invisible.
+We may need a ride, for goodness sake.
 Where are all the people who were spanking us the other day?
 The other day!
-Seventy, or eighty or ninety years ago, for goodness sake (on second thought those wonderful people who did the spanking are long gone).
+Seventy, or eighty, or ninety years ago, for goodness sake.
+On second thought, those wonderful people who did the spanking are long gone.

-Maybe, I should drop this invisible stuff for a while, but then I glance at my local paper and I discover there is a rare bird out there that must be invisible.
+I should drop this invisible stuff for a while, but then I glance at my local paper, and I discover there is a rare bird out there that must be invisible.
 I’ve never seen one.
 I guess I should start looking.
-Maybe I should take a break from my laptop and shut down all the words that keep popping out of my head, grab a pair of binoculars and head for the hills, and look for an ivory-billed woodpecker.
+Maybe I should take a break from my laptop and shut down all the words that keep popping out of my head, grab a pair of binoculars, and head for the hills, and look for an ivory-billed woodpecker.

-I finally discover that the last sighting of the little woodpecker was back in 1944, one year before I was born.
+I finally discovered that the last sighting of the little woodpecker was back in 1944, one year before I was born.

 Well, no wonder I haven’t come across this guy.